 A: Any non-essential items like bulky furniture (bookcases, coffee tables), holiday decor, seasonal clothes, and fine dishes should be moved first.
-By moving these nice-to-haves before your need-to-haves, you give yourself some flexibility if you end up needing more time.
+Moving these nice-to-haves before your need-to-haves gives you some flexibility if you need more time.

-A: The last thing you want to do when moving is procrastinate.
-Instead, give yourself as much time as possible to plan and prepare for your move.
-Research moving companies (and get quotes!), start decluttering, collect moving supplies, and set target dates to complete each step of your move so you don’t get blind-sided with an impossible to-do list on moving day.
+A: As soon as you know you’re moving, you should start packing and prepping.
+The last thing you want to do when moving is procrastinate.
+Research moving companies, get quotes, start decluttering, collect moving supplies (and create a moving supplies checklist), and set target dates to complete each step of your move, so you don’t get blindsided with an impossible to-do list on moving day.
 For more tips, check out our post on moving mistakes you don’t want to make.

 Q: How can I pack my house up fast?

 A: The best way to pack your house up fast is to start with a decluttered and organized home.
-If you only have what you truly need and want and everything is already in its place, it’s simply a matter of moving from room to room with your moving supplies, boxing related items up, labeling the box, and loading it on your truck or moving container.
+If you only have what you truly need and want and everything is already in its place, it’s simply a matter of moving from room to room with your moving supplies, boxing related items up, labeling the boxes, and loading them on your truck or moving container.
 It’s also useful to have a bunch of willing friends to help with a packing blitz!
-Check out our post on how to move in a hurry for more tips.

-If you still find yourself asking “How do I stop being overwhelmed when moving and packing?,” there’s zero judgment when it comes to hiring professional packers and movers to do the job for you.
+If you still have too much on your plate to handle alone, there’s zero judgment when hiring professional packers and movers to do the job for you.
 Sometimes, it can be the ultimate hack!
 We get it — that’s why we exist!

 Containing the moving chaos doesn’t happen alone — we’ve got to work together and spread the love.
 And by love, I mean moving hacks and other packing and moving tips and tricks.
 Go ahead and share this blog via your favorite social site or email.
 Got go-to packing and moving hacks that you don’t see on this list?
 We’d love to see it!
 Just use the comments section below to share your wisdom.